octobercms/docs/3.x/extend/database/query.md

 return Db::table('orders')->where('finalized', 1)->doesntExist();
 ```

-## Selects
+## Select Statements

-#### Specifying a select clause

-Of course, you may not always want to select all columns from a database table.
-Using the `select` method, you can specify a custom `select` clause for the query:
+In some cases you may not always want to select all columns from a database table.
+Using the `select` method, you can specify a custom `select` clause for the query.

 ```php
 $users = Db::table('users')->select('name', 'email as user_email')->get();
 ```

-The `distinct` method allows you to force the query to return distinct results:
+The `distinct` method allows you to force the query to return distinct results.

 ```php
 $users = Db::table('users')->distinct()->get();